 If you land a PR placement but nobody sees it, did it really happen?

 The increase of digital media, coupled with their printed counterparts, means there are scads of ways to get your news covered.
-A positive PR placement in these outlets helps you build credibility, earn the trust of the consumer and grow your business.
+A positive PR placement — whether it’s a quote in a news article or a bylined thought leadership piece — helps you build credibility, earn the trust of the consumer and grow your business.

 But, none of that will happen if your target doesn’t see the PR placement.
 Which is happening more and more.

 The increase in news media, all of which are clamoring for quality content and then pushing that content out through their social channels at incredible speeds, only leads to increased competition.
 So now, not only are you competing to get your content in these outlets, you also are competing for eyeballs once you’ve actually LANDED that hit.

 So, how do you make sure your earned media hits the mark?
 There are few key ways.
 Read on to learn more.